-For reference, the Amex Platinum card is currently asking for a $6,000 spend in six months to earn 80,000 Membership Rewards® points and the Chase Sapphire Reserve has a Welcome Bonus opportunity to earn 60,000 bonus points if you spend $4,000 within three months.
+For reference, the Amex Platinum card is currently asking for a $6,000 spend on purchases in six months to earn 80,000 Membership Rewards® Points and the Chase Sapphire Reserve has a Welcome Offer of 60,000 bonus points if you spend $4,000 within three months.
 Terms apply.

 Capital One has transfer partners that will allow for a “one for one” exchange of the miles that you accumulate with your Venture X credit card to be applied to the rewards platform of your desired airline or hotel chain.

 Some of the Capital One transfer partners include British Airways Avios, Choice Hotels Choice Privileges and Wyndham Rewards.
 In total, there are 15 transfer partners that card members could access.

 This can be useful if you get additional benefits for booking your travel through a specific business, or if you’re trying to combine your existing miles or points that you’ve earned with that partner business with your credit card miles to pay for a trip.